Gigi Hadid Shows Off Washboard Abs In Boxing Photos On Instagram

 “You are my idol Gigi I want to be just like you,” another fan gushed.

-And it appears as though Gigi has another thing to be happy about — he newly rekindled relationship with former One Direction member, Zayn Malik.
+And it appears as though Gigi has another thing to be happy about — the newly rekindled relationship with former One Direction member, Zayn Malik.
 According to recent posts on both of their Instagram stories, it seems as though the couple has been hanging out together again.

 Gigi recently hared a photo of herself laying on Zayn’s lap as he played a video game and she had just gotten home from the Ocean’s 8 premiere.
 But even though they appear to be back on, it may not be forever, or even for very long.